 This practicum focuses on integrating ritual and ceremony into health seeking and caring practices.
-Opportunities are provided to interact with persons who integrate ritual and ceremony into their lives and healthcare practices, to visit sacred sites, to participate in rituals and ceremonies within selected cultural traditions, and to reflect on the meaning and expression of rituals and ceremonies in one's own personal and professional life.
+Opportunities are provided to interact with persons who integrate ritual and ceremony into their lives and healthcare practices, to visit

 Transcultural Healing and Self Care

 This course introduces students to integral healing practices including their historical and cultural contexts.
 Reflection and dialogue on the philosophical underpinnings of therapeutic systems and paradigms of healing are explored.
 Potential modalities include: music and art therapy, traditional Chinese medicine, mind-body healing, spiritual practices, energy healing, movement therapies, homeopathy, or massage.
 Students learn self-care and applications to patient populations.